zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_hba.rst

 Requirements
 ------------

 - The targeted Z system must be a z13 generation and must be in the Dynamic Partition Manager (DPM) operational mode.
-The z14 and later generations in DPM mode manage HBAs automatically via the "dpm-storage-management" firmware feature.
+The z14 and later generations in DPM mode manage HBAs automatically via the "dpm\-storage\-management" firmware feature.
 - The HMC userid must have these task permissions: 'Partition Details'.
-- The HMC userid must have object-access permissions to these objects: Partitions of the target HBAs, CPCs of these partitions, storage adapters backing the target HBAs.
+- The HMC userid must have object\-access permissions to these objects: Partitions of the target HBAs, CPCs of these partitions, storage adapters backing the target HBAs.